gaveatech/react-native-exercise/README.md

 ## Reactjs or React Native Login

-Use your creativity to create a React Native application that only does authentication.
+Use your creativity to create an application that only does authentication.

 ### Requirements